ijswadhawan/Free-Bootstrap-html-Css-Admin-Panel/README.md

-# Bootstrap-html-Css-Admin-Panel
+# Free Bootstrap-html-Css-Admin-Panel
-Free Bootstrap html Css Admin Panel
+Free Bootstrap Responsive html Css Admin Panel<br>
-This one is simple and very easy admin panel to use.
+This one is simple and very easy admin panel to use.<br>
-No extra css and js is used.
+No extra css and js is used.<br>
-Template is light weight and fast.
+Template is light weight and fast.<br>

+The most reliable HTML, CSS, and JavaScript simple admin template for developing responsive, mobile first web applications on the web.
+Topics